How these 10 companies are using AI for customer service

 While Intercom relied on Fin AI, the company’s own AI agent, to manage simpler customer queries, the team recognized they needed some internal help too.
 Human agents were left to handle the more complex customer issues, which made effective forecasting and scheduling trickier.

 Intercom selected Assembled for smarter workforce management.
-Integrating directly with Intercom’s existing tech stack, Assembled can create streamlined schedules, ensure automatic updates during vacation or sick time, and make real-time scheduling adjustments.
-Today, over 90% of Intercom’s workforce management processes are managed within Assembled and Intercom has reduced scheduling time by five hours per week.
+Integrating directly with Intercom’s existing tech stack, Assembled creates streamlined schedules, ensures automatic updates during vacation or sick time, and makes real-time scheduling adjustments.

 2. monday.com

-Using Assembled’s API, the company built a proprietary routing tool called Zendesk Round Robin (ZDRR), which connects to the team’s Zendesk instance and monday.com boards.
-This can automatically prioritize and route customer inquiries to the best-fit agent.
-While that might sound basic, you’d be surprised by just how intelligent and nuanced the real-world application is.
+Using Assembled's API, the company built a proprietary routing tool called Zendesk Round Robin (ZDRR), which connects to the team's Zendesk instance and monday.com boards to automatically prioritize and route customer inquiries to the best-fit agent.
+While that might sound basic, the real-world application is remarkably nuanced.

-It means lower wait times, more helpful answers to customer questions, and a better experience for customers and agents.
+This resulted in lower wait times, more contextually appropriate routing, and better experiences for both customers and agents.

 3. GoFundMe